OpenHFT/Chronicle-Map/README.md

 }
 ```

-Chronicle Map stores its data off the java heap, If you wish to share this off-heap memory between
+ChronicleMap stores its data off the java heap, If you wish to share this off-heap memory between
 processes on the same server, you must provide a "file", this file must be the same "file" for all
 the instances of Chronicle Map on the same server.
 The name and location of the "file" is entirely
 up to you.
 For the best performance on many unix systems we recommend using
 [tmpfs](http://en.wikipedia.org/wiki/Tmpfs).

 ### Sharing Data Between Two or More Maps
-Since this file is memory mapped, if you were to create another instance of the Chronicle Map,
+Since this file is memory mapped, if you were to create another instance of the ChronicleMap,
-pointing to the same file, both Chronicle Maps use this file as a common memory store, which they
+pointing to the same file, both ChronicleMaps use this file as a common memory store, into which they
-both read and write into.
-The good thing about this is the two ( or more instances of the Chronicle Map )
+both read and write.
+The good thing about this, is that the two ( or more instances of the ChronicleMap )
-don't have to be running in the same java process.
+don't have to be running in the same Java process.
 Ideally and for best performance, the two processes
 should be running on the same server.
 Since the file is memory mapped, ( in most cases ) the read
 and writes to the file are hitting the disk cache.
-Allowing the chronicle map to exchange data
+This allows the ChronicleMap to exchange data
 between processes by just using memory and in around 40 nanoseconds.

 ``` java